QITestOrganisation/rx-demo/RxDemo/README.md

 # Spuul-rx-demo
-Demo using FRP concepts and unit testing.
-Written in Swift 4
+Demo using FRP concepts RxSwift with MVVM architecture.